 It doesn’t matter if you are dedicated to downhill action or prefer snow tubing and ice skating, one thing everyone can agree on is spending less time in the car and more time relishing Utah’s legendary snow and winter experiences.
 With mountains rising over our urban centers, when you get on Mountain Time™, you have more time to do it all.

 Utah consistently ranks among the safest, happiest, healthiest and friendliest states in America.
-Our towns — gateway to your adventure — are known for their family-friendly environments.
-These are places where people come to raise families and play.
 With one of the nation's youngest populations, you can bet we've got the goods for keeping the flock entertained, whether bobsledding amid Olympic greatness or sipping hot chocolate after a full morning of snowshoeing.

 On the Mountains